What Is a Quant Finance Solver?

 Pros

-- Unparalleled symbolic computation for analytical solutions in derivatives pricing
+- Unparalleled symbolic computation for analytical solutions

 - Seamlessly integrates symbolic, numerical, and graphical capabilities